carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 >   rank does it.
 >
 {: .discussion}

-In general, achieving a better estimate of &#960; requires a greater number of points.
-Take a closer look at `inside_circle`: should we expect to get high accuracy on a single machine?

-Probably not.
-The function allocates two arrays of size *N* equal to the number of points belonging to this process.
-Using 32-bit floating point numbers, the memory footprint of these arrays can get quite large.
-The default total number &mdash; 8,738,128 &mdash; was selected to achieve a 100 MB memory footprint.
-Pushing this number to a billion yields a memory footprint of 11.2 GB: if your machine has less RAM than that, it will grind to a halt.
-If you have 16 GB installed, you won't quite make it to 1&frac12; billion points.

 Our purpose here is to exercise the parallel workflow of the cluster, not to optimize the program to minimize its memory footprint.
 Rather than push our local machines to the